BrettonYEGO/AKAN-NAMING/README.md

-## Table of Contents
+## TITLE
-1. Written by Bretton Yego
-2. helped by my friends

-### General Info
+AKAN birthdates
+## Project information
 ***
-This project is about user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+This project is about user's birthday and calculates the day of the week they were born and then depending on their gender outputs.
-### Screenshot
+###

-## Technologies
+## AUTHOR
-***
+Written by Bretton Yego

 ## Installation
 ***